leoncheng57/Python-Lesson-Experiment/README.md

 # Python-Lesson-Experiment

 # How to run
-(Note: Requires Python 2 to be run)
+(Note: If you are on Windows, Python 2 is required to be run)
 - `$ git clone https://github.com/leoncheng57/Python-Lesson-Experiment`
 - `$ source venv/bin/activate`
 - `$ python main.py`